jairosoares/blockchain-alchemy-smart-accounts/README.md

     at async ContractFactory.deploy (/home/jairo/Development/blockchain/erc-4337/alchemy/smart-accounts/node_modules/ethers/src.ts/contract/factory.ts:111:24)
     at async main (/home/jairo/Development/blockchain/erc-4337/alchemy/smart-accounts/scripts/entrypoint-deploy.ts:4:20)
 ```
-## Solution: Foi preciso comentar a versão do solidity e fazer a modificação abaixo.
+## Solution: It was necessary to comment on the solidity version and make the modification below.
 ### The expanded usage allows for more control of the compiler:
 - https://hardhat.org/hardhat-runner/docs/guides/compile-contracts